konoongg/pg_redis_proxy/t/README.md

 but written in Go and as the first parameter, the number of threads that will be created for accessing the port.
-The test outputs how many such sets of operations were performed within a certain period of time.
+The test outputs how many such sets of operations were performed within a certain period of time.(defult count threads = 100)

 4) 004-load_test.py - The same test as 002-load_test.py,
 but with an artificial delay in each set of operations,